 3) Running adaptive tests

-Now that you’ve optimized and analyzed the data, there are some cases where you can identify a lot of possible ways to improve your campaign.
+Now that you’ve optimized and analyzed the data, there are some cases where you can identify many possible ways to improve your campaign.
 This is where adaptive tests come in.

-Once you’ve enabled Google Search Console on HubSpot, you’ll be able to see your page’s Average Position, Total Impressions, Average Click-through Rate, Top Search Queries, and Clicks.
+Once you’ve enabled Google Search Console on HubSpot, you’ll see your page’s Average Position, Total Impressions, Average Click-through Rate, top search query, and Clicks.
 Then, you can adjust your metadata accordingly.

 4) Tracking behaviors for Custom Events